Mid NJ Webinar Event | March 19, 2026, Thursday| 12:00 - 1:00 PM | Online

 JOIN US FOR A DISCUSSION ABOUT...

-In this session, popular Speaker Andrea Goulet reveals a practical, scientific approach to teaching communication, collaboration, and leadership skills to analytical, skeptical, and highly technical audiences.
-Drawing on two decades of experience at the intersection of systems thinking, communication science, and software engineering, she shows why traditional “soft” skill instruction often fails and how to redesign it using concepts that feel intuitive and relevant to technical minds.
+In this session, Andrea Goulet shares a practical, science-based method for teaching communication, collaboration, and leadership to analytical, skeptical, highly technical audiences.
+Drawing on 20 years at the intersection of systems thinking, communication science, and software engineering, she explains why traditional soft-skill training falls flat and how to redesign it using structured, evidence-based frameworks that technical minds trust and apply.

 Andrea Goulet